raako71/hypa.space/README.md

 3 Feb:
 Input filter for all new product fields.
 Only upload images if present.
 Empty product name error.
 Require category/sub category error.
 Display "saving" when clicked.
 Show error if required.
 Redirect to product page if save success.
 Modify product name for no spaces.

+7 Feb:
+Load sub categories in editor.
+Load sub sub.

 REMAINING:
+Add new of each, and handling for each case
+Save to user doc
+load from user doc
+Save item to productTree object (same as CategoryTree without name key)

 Modify category objects for name key

 Add products to an object in user doc for indexing by category.